 Even the most basic health recommendations to avoid contracting or spreading infection, like hand washing and social distancing, are major challenges in marginalised communities without sufficient access to water or housing.
 The number of people who don't have regular access to water is mind-boggling: 36 million people in Mexico, over 2 million in the US, more than 100 First Nation communities in Canada, 63.4 million in India, etc. In all, 40 per cent of the world's population lack access to basic hand-washing facilities in their homes (The Council of Canadians 2020; United Nations n.d.; US Water Alliance 2020; WaterAid 2020).
-The inability to self-isolate, when faced with a virulent virus, places additional stress on people within communities who are affected by overcrowding and housing shortages.
-In many indigenous communities in Canada - often living in remote areas with limited medical services - there are sometimes two or three families living in the same house (Statistics Canada, 2020).
-Indigenous Australians face the same troubling dilemma, compounded by a higher prevalence of underlying health conditions in indigenous communities compared to general populations (Statistics Canada, 2020).
+The inability to self-isolate, when faced with a virulent virus, places additional stress on people within communities in Canada - often living in remote areas with limited medical services - there are sometimes two or three families living in the same house (Statistics Canada, 2020).
+Indigenous Australians face the same troubling dilemma, compounded by a higher prevalence of underlying health conditions in indigenous communities communities compared to general populations (Statistics Canada, 2020).
 There is compelling evidence that one of the risk factors that exacerbated the morbidity rates (incidence and prevalence) in Italy was ubiquitous intergenerational households.